 Step 2 – Schedule Meetings with Identified Candidates

-Upon identifying an “A” leader, the church leader should set up a meeting with the potential leader.
+Upon identifying an “A” leader, the church leader should meet with the potential leader.
 The meeting (breakfast, lunch, dinner, other?) is to continue the assessment process and determine the next steps with the candidate.

 One of the first things to assess is firming up an initial decision about the candidate’s classification.
 If it is determined that the candidate would better fit into a B or C classification, again, they should be encouraged to meet with a volunteer leader of a specific area of ministry.